 What is sleep apnea?
 How does it affect me?

-The both blood pressure and oxygen saturation in patients with sleep apnea may drop to dangerously low because blood oxygen levels, during sleep, causing hypoxemia.
-As a result, the quality of your sleep is poor, which makes you tired during the day.
+Both blood pressure and oxygen saturation in patients with sleep apnea may drop to dangerously low levels during sleep, causing hypoxemia.
+As a result, the quality of your sleep becomes poor, which makes you tired during the day.
 Unsurprisingly, sleep apnea is also a leading cause of excessive daytime sleepiness.

 Do you have sleep apnea?

-Whilst it is obstructive sleep apnea occurs more common in people who are overweight, it can affect anyone; even young children who have enlarged tonsils in their throats!
-Regardless of your body weight or age, a dentist can play a crucial role in evaluating oral health and addressing oral factors contributing to obstructing sleep apnea.
+Whilst obstructive sleep apnea occurs more commonly in people who are overweight, it can affect anyone; even young children who have enlarged tonsils in their throats!
+Regardless of your body weight or age, your dentist plays a crucial role in evaluating your oral health and addressing oral factors that contributes to obstructing sleep apnea.

-Poor quality sleep due to sleep apnea may cause other sleep disorders you to feel tired or unproductive.
+Poor quality sleep due to sleep apnea may cause other sleep disorders, making you feel tired or unproductive.
 In severe cases, sleep apnea can cause involuntary micro-naps during the day which can be dangerous as it can occur anytime, and may even cause serious injuries especially while operating heavy machinery or when driving.

-Our dentists can evaluate your oral condition to determine if dental treatment2 is appropriate.
-Some success has been reported in patients with a narrow jaw or constricted jaw position that have undergone orthodontic treatment, or Invisalign, to align the teeth and dental expansion to increase the intra-oral volume space for the tongue.
-In certain cases with a backwards positioned lower jaw, orthodontic treatment may be able to change the bite and allow the mandible soft palate to come forward.
+Dentists can evaluate your oral condition to determine if dental treatment2 is appropriate to correct sleep apnea.
+Some success has been reported, particularly in patients with a narrow or constricted jaw who have undergone orthodontic treatment or Invisalign.
+These dental treatments help align the teeth and expand the dental arch to increase the intra-oral volume space for the tongue.

 Read more about Invisalign treatment here.
 Our Invisalign dentist will be able to advise on whether your sleep apnea is likely to improve with Invisalign treatment.